Communicate with Tenants for Pain-Free Management

 We’d love to connect with you.

-The way people communicate is constantly changing, especially in 2017, when there are constant distractions.
-Your tenants may sign their lease with the best of intentions, but too often they begin shirking responsibilities: rent starts to comes in late, late fees aren’t being submitted, minor maintenance requests linger, etc. And while some of these renters are truly bad eggs (how did they get through the screening process?), others are just forgetful.
+Your tenants may sign their lease with the best of intentions, but too often they begin shirking responsibilities: rent starts to come in late, late fees aren’t being submitted, minor maintenance requests linger, etc. And while some of these renters are truly bad eggs (how did they get through the screening process?), others are just forgetful.
 It’s not an excuse, but at least it’s a correctable problem.
 The cornerstone to effective, simple management is clear and frequent communication.

 How to Communicate with Tenants